David E. Finley Jr.: Personal life

 Finley was a gifted writer and from 1913 to 1930 kept a series of journals that expressed his views on a wide range of personal matters and public affairs.
 These journals provide a wealth of insights into his early life and later career.
 Besides writing Taxation, the Peoples’ Business for Andrew Mellon in 1924, he wrote virtually all of Mellon's speeches, policy papers and official correspondence.
 Late in life, he wrote and published histories of the National Trust for Historic Preservation and of Andrew Mellon's founding of the National Gallery and his own years as its director.
 He received honorary degrees from Yale, the University of South Carolina, Georgetown University and George Washington University.
 He was awarded the Distinguished Service Medal by the Theodore Roosevelt Memorial Association in 1957 and the Smithsonian’s Joseph Henry Medal in 1968.
 He just missed the Presidential Medal of Freedom when his nomination for that honor in 1973 died in the aftermath of the Watergate affair.

+A devout Episcopalian, Finley served on the chapter of the Washington National Cathedral and as a vestryman at St. John's Episcopal Church, Lafayette Square, and the Church of Our Saviour, Oatlands, which he attended while residing at his country home.

 Death

 Finley died on February 1, 1977, at his home in Georgetown.
 He is buried at Oak Hill Cemetery in Georgetown.
-In the narthex of the Washington National Cathedral is a memorial tablet to David Edward Finley and Margaret Eustis Finley, “Servants of God in Art and Charity”.
+In the narthex of the National Cathedral is a memorial tablet to David Edward Finley and Margaret Eustis Finley, “Servants of God in Art and Charity”.